Title

 • If composting ruminants, puncture the rumen to prevent it from exploding.

-• Make sure pile always has sufficient cover material to keep bulking material and dead livestock covered.
+• Make sure pile always has sufficient cover material, especially when turning, to keep bulking material and dead livestock covered.

 • Turn pile every six months from early spring to late fall.